At the end of a talk I gave the other day about gardening with medicinal plants, a lovely woman came up to me afterward to ask about books.

 Two of the best books specifically about growing and using medicinal plants are self published by Richo Cech of Horizon Herbs — itself a phenomenal resource for medicinal plant seeds and starts.
 Check out his classic Making Plant Medicine and The Medicinal Herb Grower.

 If that’s not enough to get you started, online information abounds.
-As a starting point, check out my website GardenMedicine, where I continue amassing information and articles on these topics.
-I’ve got more recommended books listed there.
+Find my favorite books listed here.